 Growing up is hard for everybody, but especially when you are different.
 Even though the world has become more accepting of gender non-conforming children, many adults still believe that young transgender girls are simply ‘going through a phase.’
-Some blame their parents for permitting what is called ‘cross-gendering behaviors’; others have accused modern feminism of creating a world where gender doesn’t matter anymore.
-As a consequence, transgender girls, as young as four-years-old, are forced to fight every day for their right to be a girl at all.
+Some blame their parents for permitting what is called ‘cross-gendering behaviors’; others have accused modern feminism of creating a world where ‘biology’ doesn’t matter anymore.
+As a consequence, transgender girls and non-binary children, as young as four-years-old, are forced to fight every day for their right to be a girl at all.
 Their identities are always up for analysis and question, regardless of age, class, and ability, throughout their entire lives.

-We believe differently.
-We believe that gender is unique and personal, regardless of birth assignment; that the only person who can determine one’s gender identity is the person experiencing it.
-As a result, we believe that transgender girls are girls, and that transgender women are women.
+We at Heartspark Press believe in the potential for a better world.
+We believe that gender is unique to the individual, regardless of birth assignment, and that the only person who can determine one’s gender identity is the person experiencing it.
+As a result, we believe that transgender girls are girls, transgender women are women, and (C)AMAB non-binary people are non-binary.

-Heartspark Children’s publishes illustrated storybooks that center on the lives of transgender girls.
-Heartspark’s central mission is to create a body of work that affirms and acknowledges the trials, tribulations, and magic of growing up as a girl assigned male at birth.
-While our stories are designed for children of all ages and identities, our goal is to create stories that transgender girls can see themselves within.
-Heartspark Books seeks to create a new world that is loving and accepting of all children across the gender binary and beyond, and this is where we are starting.
+Heartspark Press publishes illustrated storybooks and chapter books that center on the lives of transgender girls and gender non-conforming children.
+Heartspark’s central mission is to create a body of work that affirms and acknowledges the trials, tribulations, and magic of growing up as a girl assigned male at birth, or something else entirely.
+While our stories are designed for children of all ages and identities, our goal is to create stories that transgender girls and (C)AMAB non-binary kids can see themselves within.

 CALL FOR SUBMISSION: NEW CHILDREN’S LITERATURE